 Donut Maker vs. Donut Pan:

-You can make this recipe in either a donut maker or a donut pan.
+You can make this recipe using either a donut maker or a donut pan.

 I love, love, love my Babycakes Donut Maker.
 It is the best part of making donuts.
-I always use this donut maker because it bakes the donuts and makes my donuts taste delicious.
-(You know what I mean, crispy on the outsides like they were fried…but there weren’t!!)
+I always use this donut maker because it bakes the donuts and makes them taste delicious.
+(You know what I mean: crispy on the outsides like they were fried…but they weren’t!!)

 You can also use a donut pan to bake these donuts in your oven.
 Baked pumpkin donuts are so much healthier than fried.